guildai/guild.ai/pages/docs/guides/create-object-detector.md

 !!! note
-    The use of ``--gpus 1`` in the command ensures that the operation only sees the second GPU and not try to allocate memory on other GPUs.
+    The use of ``--gpus 1`` in the command ensures that the operation only sees the second GPU and that it will not try to allocate memory on other GPUs.
 If you don't explicitly control the visible GPUs with `--gpus` and `--no-gpus` options, each TensorFlow operation preemptively consumes the memory on all visible GPUs, even if they're not used.

 The evaluate operation uses the validation records from the prepared dataset to measure model performance.
 As we are training an object